All About Baby

 Got questions about Week 2?
 Other women have asked this…

 “The biggest risk of taking any medication while trying to become pregnant lies in the possible effects the medication may have on your baby if you do indeed conceive.
-Studies are limited and not as comprehensive as they could be due to the ethics of testing medications on pregnant women…” Read More
+You can read more about the possible effects of antidepressants here.

 Are You Ready for Baby?